Website Development Process – A Step By Step Guide

 Doing the Research

-The first and the most important thing that you need to do first is comprehensive research on what you actually need for your business.
+The most important website development process is you need to do first is a comprehensive research on what you actually need for your business.
 There are two types of websites that you can build for your business — static and dynamic.
 A static website is a platform that has a fixed number of pages and information that never changes regardless of users’ interactions and inputs.
 On the other hand, there is a dynamic website that is more interactive, and there are several elements on the website that improves the overall user experience.

 Whether you need an enterprise website, a full-fledged E-Commerce website, or a personal branding website, you need to first decide.
 Once you decide, your developers can give you different examples of each type and it becomes easier for you to pick the right one.
 Also, you also need to decide the number of pages you want on your website.